akberthegreat2/Mirror/docs/reference/scheduler.md

 # Scheduler reference

-The scheduler contract lets Mirror store recurring jobs, pause them, resume them, and ask which jobs are due.

-Implemented backends:
+A scheduler decides when jobs should run.

+Mirror currently treats scheduling as a backend contract.
+The scheduler can:

+- queue a job for later;
-- `InMemoryScheduler`
+- pause a job;
-- `SQLiteScheduler`
+- resume a job;
+- hand work to workers.